oresttokovenko/Guide-ARM64-Mac-Native-Deep-Learning-Set-Up/README.md

-# ARM64 Mac Native Deep Learning Set Up
+# Guide: ARM64 Mac Native Deep Learning Set Up
 How to set up a Deep Learning environment for the new ARM64 - M1 equipped Macs

 ## Part 1: MiniForge